KaelithDarkCC/VELA-8/Docs/registers.md

 I'll be borrowing the naming convention from ARM CPUs to keep things simple
 I'm currently planning to have 4 Working Registers: "r-0" to "r-3"
 there will also be a "scratch register" ["rs"](#rs) which is basically arms r12
-to that are the functional Registers. "pc", "lr", "sp"
-to help with a couple of the instructions i will also all 2 buffer registers that can hold data but are not directly used to work with. calling then b1 and b2
+to that are the functional Registers. "pc", "lr", "sp", "cpsr" to help with a couple of the instructions i will also all 2 buffer registers that can hold data but are not directly used to work with. calling then b1 and b2

 ---